mlacayoemery/somanalyst/doc/sphinx/source/arcgis/tutorial.rst

 5. Click **OK** to project the data onto the SOM.

-A window will open that indicates the progress of the process as it did with the creation of the inital SOM.
+A window will open that indicates the progress of the process as it did with the creation of the initial SOM.

 Create SOM Shapefile
 --------------------